Ultimate Costa Rica

 Day 8: Santa Teresa.
 Free day today.
 Bliss out on the beach, take a surf lesson, or grab an ice-cold smoothie under the palm trees.
 Later, we’ll get our zen on with a sunset yoga class, then head out for dinner with the group.

 Day 9: Montezuma.
-We’re off to the lovely little beach town of Montezuma today.
-Take a refreshing dip and grab a spot of lunch.
-This afternoon, we’ll walk to Cabuya Island at low tide, to see the ancient cemetery.
-Then it’s back to Santa Teresa to freshen up ready for a farewell dinner.
+We’re off to the lovely little beach town of Montezuma today!
+We’ll head to Montezuma’s Waterfall for a refreshing dip to cool down before wandering into town for a spot of lunch.
+This afternoon, we’ll soak up some rays and swim in the gorgeous sea at the beach before heading back to Santa Teresa to freshen up ready for a farewell dinner.

 Day 10: Santa Teresa and trip end.
 All good things come to an end and it’s time to either head home or continue your travels.
 Adios amigos!